 Health care is expensive.
 In the past, people without health insurance often waited until they were seriously ill before seeking care, which resulted in larger bills to fight more complex cases.
-Now, with the advent of health care reform and the Affordable Care Act, things are even more confusing.
-To make sure you and your loved ones have the best insurance at the lowest cost, take note of the following important details about health insurance.
+Now, with the advent of health care reform and the Affordable Care Act, things can be even more confusing.
+Make sure you and your loved ones have the best insurance at the lowest cost, take note of the following important details before shopping for health insurance.

 Health Insurance Plans in Dallas/Ft.
 Worth.
 What are my options?

-Besides the plans available through the marketplace or on the open insurance market, there are other health insurance options you may be eligible for or may want to consider:
+Besides the plans available through the marketplace or on the open insurance market, there are other health insurance options you may be eligible for:

 When evaluating plan options, there are several questions to ask to determine how you’ll access care within the plan and what your share of the cost may be:

 - Are there limits on which doctors, hospitals, clinics, and/or pharmacies I can use?

 - What types of coverage are available for special conditions such as pregnancy, psychiatric care, and physical therapy?

 - Does the plan cover home care or care in a nursing home?